-What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The extra-financial approach implemented by the fund is based on the integration of extra-financial criteria as from the definition of the investment universe.
 This forms part of the ESG policy implemented by the management company, which is available on its website.